2021 MEDICAID UPDATE

 If you will need to use Medicaid to go to a doctor, get medication, and for emergency room visits (this is known as “community Medicaid”), you can transfer you assets to the special trust and qualify for Medicaid soon after the transfers are made.

-If you need to go into a nursing home (this is known as “institutional Medicaid”), then you need to transfer your assets to the trust at least 5 years in advance.
-If you transfer your assets less than 5 years before needing one of the above mentioned services, then you will be “penalized” for the transfer and will not receive Medicaid until a certain amount of time passes.
+If you need to go into a nursing home (this is known as “institutional Medicaid”), then you need to transfer your assets to the trust at least 5 years in advance; and if you require home care you need to transfer your assets at least 30 months (or 2.5 years) in advance.
+If you transfer your assets less than the applicable period before needing one of the above mentioned services, then you will be “penalized” for the transfer and will not receive Medicaid until a certain amount of time passes.
 During this period, you will be required to pay for your care out of your own pocket.

 The trust can be set up in a way that would allow for you and your spouse to always live in your home and for you to get income from assets that are in the trust.
 When you pass away, your property will be divided among the beneficiaries you designate in any way that you direct.